theintern/intern/README.md

 ## License

-Dig Dug is a Dojo Foundation project offered under the [New BSD](LICENSE) license.
+Dig Dug is a JS Foundation project offered under the [New BSD](LICENSE) license.

 © [SitePen, Inc.](http://sitepen.com) and its [contributors](https://github.com/theintern/digdug/graphs/contributors)